anaclumos/WWDC18/README.md

 ## Why I think I got accepted

+#### Every information under is purely personal opinion.

 At first, I tried to create a game.
 I thought it would be perfect to fascinate judges in 3 minutes.
 So I started with studying SpriteKit, but in few days I acknowledged that they are seeking for "talented students."
 You know, everyone can make a coarse, unrefined game within few days.
 That's not what they want.
-They want to see insightful, intelligent, original STEM students, not just a developer who copies and pastes codes.
+They want to see insightful, intelligent, original students, not just a developer who copies and pastes codes.
 So I abandoned the first playground that I made and started on this playground, only four days ahead of the submission.

 Remember, using brand-new Kits and concentrating on ostensible decoration is meaningless.
 Apple can easily find thousands of those developers around the world.
 What they seek for, are not those commonplace developers.
 They want STEM Students with Creativity.
 Only with brand new Kits with no creativity inside, Apple would not be impressed.